san-ford/Laser_Pulse_Identification/README.md

-# Laser Pulse Identification Using Neural Networks
+# Laser Pulse Identification
-A neural network is used to detect laser pulses in streak camera images.
-This algorithm serves as the general proof of concept for a more developed laser pulse detection algorithm with a specific optical build.
+Two algorithms are used to demonstrate how laser pulses may be automatically detected in streak camera images.
+A neural network and a Laplacian of Gaussian (LoG) algorithm are used to perform preliminary laser pul